 Heralding the brave new computerised world of the 1980s, complete with digital-style typeface used on opening and closing titles.
 Chock-a-Block itself was a large yellow mainframe-style computer, possibly with a mind of its own?
 Alternate editions starred Chock-a-Bloke Fred Harris and Chock-a-Girl Carol Leader, both Play School regulars.
 The show started with the presenter 'checking in' by driving onto the set in a funny little electric convertible.
 Fred or Carol would then choose a large coloured cartridge to slot into Chock-a-Block to activate various songs and stories, viewed on Chock-a-Block's screen.

-At this point, Fred Harris fronted everything on television remotely connected with computers, mainly BBC micros, such as Micro Live and Electric Avenue.
+At this point, Fred Harris seemed to front almost everything on television remotely connected with computers, mainly BBC micros, such as Micro Live and Electric Avenue.

 COMIC RELIEF (A NIGHT OF) (BBC1 1988-date)